 Each of these scoring events should be scored appropriately based on the weighted importance of the activity.
 For example, downloading an eBook should be considered more significant (and thus given more points) than opening an email.
 Or, if your sales team prioritizes a certain revenue number over a company size, give more points to a lead whose business meets that revenue target over one who has the right number of employees.

-When creating your model, you should also consider the score you set earlier in your marketing and sales meeting.
 Certain actions can build someone’s score over time to reach the goal, or specific actions can push them over immediately.
 For example, you may set a qualification threshold of 100 points, with the following activity scores:

 In order to be deemed qualified, a prospect could: open 10 or more emails, click through on 4 or more emails, or submit a form once.
 In practice, of course, leads often take a combination of all of these actions on their journey to becoming qualified, so make sure you consider the value of each activity and set incremental scores, and your overall threshold for qualification, accordingly.

 Even if your company already has a lead scoring system in place, it’s important to review it.
 We recommend annually.
 Is it delivering the right quality and quantity of leads?
 Have you optimized for your target audience — or updated it as you learn more about that audience?
 Have you looked at your Closed-Won or Closed-Lost opportunities to determine why you achieved those results?
 What worked and what didn’t?
 Are you keeping an eye on the competitive landscape, changes within your business or sales process and adjusting your scoring criteria as needed?

 Keep following along with this series as we walk through lead scoring best practices.
 In the next part, you’ll learn more about building a lead scoring model that suits your business’ needs, and ensuring that it is continually working to keep both marketing and sales teams happy.